Distress And Desperation In The Bahamas As Dorian Death Toll Expected To Keep Rising

 toggle caption

-Judy Roker, (left), chats with friend John Battles Tate after stocking up her car with basic provisions of water, tissue and canned goods from Abaco Groceries in Marsh Harbour, after they survived Hurricane Dorian on Abaco in the Bahamas on Friday.
+Judy Roker chats with friend John Battles Tate after stocking up on basic provisions, like water, toilet paper and canned goods from Abaco Groceries in Marsh Harbour.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: Some of the images with this story contain graphic content.